 Survey catchability coefficients can be fixed or freely estimated.
-The NMFS bottom trawl survey catchability was fixed at one in this and previous assessments as a precautionary constraint on the total biomass estimated by the model.
-A likelihood profile on trawl catchability showed that the maximum likelihood estimate of trawl catchability was approximately 0.68.
-This result is reasonable because pollock are known to form pelagic aggregations and occur in nearshore areas not well sampled by the NMFS bottom trawl survey.
+The base model fixed the NMFS bottom trawl survey catchability at one as in previous assessments, however an alternative model is presented where catchability is estimated and a lognormal prior on catchability is used.
+This prior had a median of 0.85 and log standard deviation 0.1, which implies 90% prior probability that catchability is in the range [0.72-1.00] (Fig. 1.10).
 Catchability coefficients for other surveys were estimated as free parameters.
 Egg production estimates of spawning stock biomass were included in the model by setting the age-specific selectivity equal to the estimated percent mature at age estimated by Hollowed et al. (1991).